Skip to content

 Remote Branches

-The git branch command creates, lists and deletes branches.
-It not only operates on the local branches but also remote branches.
-Remote branches are pointers to the state of branches in the remote repositories.
-These branches are local and they cannot move unless you operate.
-Remote branches are reminders of where the branches on the remote repositories were the last time you worked on them.
+The git branch command creates, lists, and deletes branches.
+It operates on both local and remote branches.
+Remote branches are actually local remote-tracking branches that point to the state of branches in the remote repository.
+They are updated locally when you run git fetch or git pull, serving as a reference to where the remote branches were the last time you connected.